Starting a resume is as simple as smiling into the mirror, but almost as hard as smiling every day.

 It represents you to your future employer showcasing your past experiences with details of your skills and training, work experience and accomplishments you have had with past employers, and education.

 Why do you Need a Resume?

 Today, the resume has become of primary importance to potential employers.
 Before taking time to interview you, an employer would like to meet you on paper.
 How you write your resume is how you impress that employer.

 Without a resume you cannot compete.
-An inferior resume will quickly eliminate you.
+A superior resume will quickly eliminate you.
 Hence it is imperative to have a resume that effectively lets employers know what you can do for them.

 It should also concisely inform the employer of your career objective and the benefits you will bring to the table.

 A resume essentially looks like this when you have made it.

 However, to reach the concise model you must proceed in a few specific steps.
 Let us discuss further.

 How to Start a Resume

 Apart from being yourself and focusing on value, you need to know how to streamline your experiences one step at a time.